eliabedossantos/eliabedossantos/README.md

 - I live in 🇧🇷
 - I am a Mobile developer at Adekz TI
-- I’m currently learning about React Native and GPT-3 "Nothing in this world beats good old persistence.
+- I’m currently learning about Kotlin

+"Nothing in this world beats good old persistence.
 Talent does not surpass.
 Nothing more common than talented failures.
 Genius does not overcome.
 Unrecognized geniuses is practically a cliche.
 Education does not exceed.
 The world is full of educated fools.
 Persistence and determination alone are powerful." ~Calvin Coolidge

 ## Connect with me: